symfony/symfony/src/Symfony/Component/Process/README.md

 print $process->getOutput();
 ```

-You can think that this is easy to achieve with plain PHP but it's not especially
+You may think that this is easy to achieve with plain PHP but it's not especially
 if you want to take care of the subtle differences between the different platforms.

 You can simplify the code by using `mustRun()` instead of `run()`, which will